Zest-studi-o/P03-Hangman/README.md

 #### Key information for the site

-This section provides insight into the UX process, focusing on who this game is for, the main aims of the project and how it can help users meet their needs.
+This section provides insight into the UX process, with a focus on the people who this game has been created for, the main aims of the project and how it can help users to meet their needs.

 Project goals: